trade-tariff/trade-tariff-api-docs/README.md

 ## Markdown rendering

-Every documentation page is available as clean Markdown at a parallel URL — replace `.html` with `.md`:
+Every documentation page is available as clean Markdown, by adding `.md` to the URL.
+For example:

 ```
 https://api.trade-tariff.service.gov.uk/the-trade-tariff-api.md